Principled Deep Neural Network Training through Linear Programming: Preliminaries

 \begin{definition} Consider the ERM problem \eqref{eq:erm} with parameters $D, \Phi, \ell, f$.
 We define the \emph{Architecture Lipschitz Constant} $\mathcal{L}(D,\Phi,\ell, f)$ as

 over the domain $\mathcal{K} = [-1,1]^n \times \Phi \times [-1,1]^m$. \end{definition}

 We emphasize that in \eqref{eq:Lipschitz-Arch} we are considering the data-dependent entries as variables as well, and not only the parameters $\Phi$ as it is usually done in the literature.
-This is because we will construct data-independent LPs, a subtlety that will become clear later.
+This subtlety will become clear later.